Want to see how to update your WordPress site to the newest version? Watch the video at the bottom and follow the steps below.

 4) UPDATE WORDPRESS: Go inside your admin dashboard and click the button to update WordPress

-5) THEN–> UPDATE PLUGINS AGAIN: check to see your plugins need updating again and if they compatible with the new version of WordPress.
+5) THEN–> UPDATE PLUGINS AGAIN: check to see your plugins need updating again and if they are compatible with the new version of WordPress.

 Sometimes you have to wait several days while the plugin authors make their own updates.